There are a few frequent mistakes that might happen while using Pandas to find missing values. Here are a few of them, with code examples:

 mean() method to determine the mean of the

 "Numeric" column.
-But because the missing value is not handled, the mean calculation continues without taking it into account, giving rise to an inaccurate mean value of
+But because the missing value is not handled, the mean calculation continues without taking it into account, giving an inaccurate mean value of

 In the second scenario, we use the

 str.len() function to estimate the length of each element in the